Alex079/graphql-classes-maven-plugin/README.md

 - Uses only GraphQL SDL files as input
 - Runs with or without POM configuration
-- Can be used on both server and client side
+- Can be used on both client and server side (types generated on server side can be used as return types for data fetchers or resolvers)
 - Generates only classes necessary to represent types and operations
 - Generated code has no dependencies by default